-Stephen Bowen played defensive end for the Dallas Cowboys, Washington Football Team and New York Jets during his 10-year NFL career.
+Stephen Bowen played defensive end for the Dallas Cowboys, Washington Commanders and New York Jets during his 10-year NFL career.
 Bowen excelled at both football and basketball in high school before focusing on football at Long Island’s Hofstra University.

 The odds of making it to the NFL are already a long shot.
 And the odds of making the NFL from a National Collegiate Athletic Association (NCAA) Division I, Football Championship Subdivision (FCS) school are even longer.
 Most pros are found in Football Bowl Subdivision (FBS) institutions.

 According to NFL draft data, 254 players were selected in the 2019 NFL Draft — of the 254 players, 238 were from a Division I FBS school while only 11 came from a Division I FCS school.
 Bowen defied the long odds and earned a roster spot as an undrafted free agent, turning his opportunity into a successful NFL career.

 From his early college days through his rookie season in the NFL, Bowen recounts what it took to make it to the game’s highest level.

 Attending college was important for Bowen.
 Coming from a blue-collar family, Bowen’s father Stephen Bowen Sr., let him know that going to college would mean taking out loans to pay for it.
 The best way around that was a football scholarship.
 Bowen earned that scholarship from Hofstra as a two-way player at both linebacker and running back.

 During Bowen’s freshman year, coaches saw his strength, size and agility and moved him to defensive end — a position he had never played.
 Bowen learned on the fly and excelled by combining the newly acquired techniques and his raw talent.